 A Macdonald Houstoun House wedding outdoors.

 The building still has that old world feel to it.
-You can see original timbers and features all round the grounds.
-There is a beautiful garden and grounds surrounding the hotel too.
+You can see original timbers and features all around the grounds.
+There are the beautiful gardens and grounds surrounding the hotel too.
 We’re always impressed at how great the staff are too.
 They really know how to keep a wedding on time without anyone noticing at all.
 It’s always a pleasure to photograph here.

 Before the ceremony

 Austin got ready at his parents house.
 It was hard to photograph them at first because they insisted I sat down with them all for breakfast (which was ace).
 After a good feed we started documenting the preparations and had a good laugh along the way.
 Lisa prepared in the Bridal suite at the Huston House.
 There was lots of hugging, crying (happy) and gifting that morning, it was a really nice place to be.

 The decision was made to have the ceremony outside.
 It was a good idea, even for a slightly chilly spring day, because the light was perfect.
 Having a Houston House wedding means that you have options for inside or outside weddings.
 That’s really important in Scotland.
 We haven’t seen many weddings where everyone was laughing so much during the ceremony.
 There was a lot of joy here.

 The evening was a great big disco.
 Everyone at the wedding got involved and danced throughout the evening.
 Again, you could feel the love at this Houston House wedding, during the evening.
 There was even more fun and laughter and by the time we left we knew that this would be one of the highlights of the year.